If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Koopa The Quick PU Speed Build Up

-Using the same technique as in the Bowling Ball Deceleration Glitch, Moving Koopa the Quick enough to where he's at the corner to where he will indefinitely build up PU speed, Eventually going into a PU.
+Using the same technique as in the Bowling Ball Deceleration glitch, forcing Koopa the Quick into a corner will cause him to indefinitely build up PU speed, eventually going into a PU.

-In the code for the koopa_the_quick_detect_bowling_ball function, The reason why Koopa the Quick can build up PU speed is because there isn't a negative speed cap in the code of the game, Just like Mario when he starts building up speed doing a BLJ.
+In the code for the koopa_the_quick_detect_bowling_ball function, the reason why Koopa the Quick can build up PU speed is because there is no negative speed cap, just like Mario when he starts building up speed doing a BLJ.

 if (distToBall < 400.0f) {